The first estimates point to a performance difference of up to 40 % in favor of Microsoft's console.

 Additionally, the insider highlights that both consoles will adopt RDNA5, but the next Xbox will go a step further by incorporating systems like Dense Geometry Format, a technology similar to Nanite (Unreal Engine 5) but managed directly at the hardware level.
 This will allow for a much higher level of detail without overloading the GPU.

-- Real 4K graphics at 120 FPS, even with ray tracing active and without compromising fluidity.
+- Real 4K graphics at 120 FPS, even with ray tracing active and without compromising smoothness.

 - Almost instantaneous loading times, combining ultra-fast SSD with improvements in architecture to manage resources more efficiently.

-- Next-generation ray tracing, with global illumination, reflections, and dynamic shadows that are more realistic, without affecting performance.
+- Next-generation ray tracing, with global illumination, reflections, and dynamic shadows that are more realistic, without impacting performance.

-- Advanced image reconstruction technology, with an evolution of FSR or even integrated solutions directly into the console, allowing for 8K upscaled or dynamically resolved games without visual loss.
+- Advanced image reconstruction technology, with an evolution of FSR or even proprietary solutions integrated directly into the console, allowing for 8K upscaled or dynamically scaled games without visual loss.

-- AI applied to visual and gameplay improvement, such as real-time generated animations, more realistic physics, or even NPCs that react with more intelligence (something AMD has mentioned with Ryzen AI).
+- AI applied to visual and gameplay improvements, such as real-time generated animations, more realistic physics, or even NPCs that react with more intelligence (something AMD has mentioned with Ryzen AI).

-- Larger and denser game worlds, with open worlds without cuts or loading screens, full of simultaneous elements without affecting the console’s performance.
+- Larger and denser game worlds, with open worlds without cuts or loading screens, filled with simultaneous elements without impacting the console’s performance.

-- Support for VR and mixed reality with PC quality, if Xbox decides to bet on that line (although it has not been confirmed yet).
+- Support for VR and mixed reality with PC-quality, if Xbox decides to invest in that line (although it has not been confirmed yet).

-- Streaming of local games at maximum quality, allowing play from other devices without noticing compression or lag thanks to the excess power to encode in real-time.
+- Streaming of local games at maximum quality, allowing play from other devices without noticing compression or lag thanks to the excess power for real-time encoding.

-- Longer lifespan: with that power, developers could squeeze it for more than a decade, even without the need for a revision.
+- Longer lifespan: with that power, developers could squeeze out more than a decade of use, even without the need for a revision.

 All this reinforces what Sarah Bond mentioned in March 2024, when she stated that Xbox Next would represent “the biggest generational leap to date”.
 If the information is confirmed, this promise could be closer to being fulfilled than it seemed.